CROH-Lab/Standard-Operating-Procedures/Coral Tissue Sampling and Storage Protocol.md

 ![Picture1](https://github.com/user-attachments/assets/d33f09e1-27ff-45a7-ad35-9af3d518b5e3)

-- Pipette (or use graduated cylinder) 5mL **(increased to 7mL)** of PBS solution into 50mL Falcon tube with the algae pellet.
+- Pipette (or use graduated cylinder) 5mL of PBS solution into 50mL Falcon tube with the algae pellet.
 - Vortex Falcon tube for 1 minute until PBS/algae are well mixed.
-- Pipette 1000uL into tubes aliquoted for Chl-a, carbohydrates, and backups of each.
+- Pipette 1000uL into tubes aliquoted for Chl-a and carbohydrates.
-- Pipette 500uL into tubes aliquoted for symbiont density, and a back up.
+- Pipette 500uL into tubes aliquoted for symbiont density.

 *Vortex between aliquots to ensure samples stay well mixed and integrated.*